russmckendrick/records/content/albums/time-and-tide-2805312/index.md

 styles: ["New Wave", "Pop Rock"]
 ---

 Time and Tide is the eighth album by the New Zealand new wave band Split Enz, released in April 1982.
-It topped the album charts in New Zealand and Australia.
-At the 1982 Countdown Australian Music Awards, Time and Tide was named Best Australian Album, despite being a New Zealand album.The album was re-released in 2006 along with all of Split Enz's studio album catalogue.
-Some albums were rearranged, reordered or adjusted; Time and Tide, however, was left unchanged.
+Recorded in Sydney starting the prior December, it topped the charts in New Zealand and Australia and won Best Australian Album at the Countdown Australian Music Awards.
+It was rereleased in 2006 along with every Split Enz studio album.